rakhikhinder/book-review-frontend/README.md

 * The title of the site at the top of every page.
 This title also acts as a link back to the Book-review.

 * Every page will display a custom cursor when on a button.
 This feature is not available on mobile touch devices.

+* Having Popular picks and featured Books are on the home page that enhace the user experience and easy to choose the best books.

+* Collections of best books you purchased and also see the rating of the books and reviews.

 #### The Home Page